Pedrodpj92/Predicting_DBpedia_types/approach3/README.md

-# Approach 3: ontology class hierarchy for type prediction
+# Approach 3: ontology class hierarchy for type prediction *on cascade*
 Approaches 2 and 3 are Local Classifiers Per Level (LCL), modified with extra binary models.
 These binary models are aimed at solving the *partial depth problem*: to know, for each resource, which levels do not *produce* types.